Star Wars: Episode III – Revenge of the Sith (novel): The arrest of the Chancellor

 In the novelization, Mace Windu contacts Yoda once more after learning the truth of Palpatine's identity, marking his upcoming decision and action as approved by the Grand Master of the Jedi Order.

 The novelization states that Sidious can sense the approach of the four Jedi Masters, as well as Anakin's emotional conflict.
 The novel also describes Sidious preparing for the upcoming duel in detail, including how he recovers his lightsaber and prepares an audio recording intended to frame the Jedi.

 During the duel, Sidious catches Jedi Master Saesee Tiin off guard and beheads him.
 Second to die is Agen Kolar, whom Sidious stabs through the head.
 Both of these characters die of different wounds in the movie.

 Anakin rushes to the Chancellor's office past Shaak Ti, who stands in his way, trying to convince him to remain at the Jedi Temple as instructed; Anakin curtly refuses.

 When Anakin arrives, he witnesses a small part of the battle between Kit Fisto, Windu and Sidious.
-He does not see who the combatants are at first—only their lightsabers.
+He does not see whom the combatants are at first—only their lightsabers.
 When Fisto's green blade disappears, he rushes into the office.
 There, he finds Kolar's corpse and the severed heads of Tiin and Fisto.
 Anakin then watches the lightsaber duel between Windu and Sidious for some time; in the film, he arrives just in time to see Windu knock Sidious down.

 Windu can sense Anakin's presence through the Force before he breaks Sidious' office window.
 When the fight moves to the ledge, he senses Sidious hesitate for a moment, and the Sith Lord slows down.